liu-nlp/dl4nlp/index.md

 * **Module 2**: May 9&ndash;10
 * **Module 3**: June 2&ndash;3

-Please refer to the module pages for more details about each of the meetings.
+Please refer to the module pages below for more details about each of the meetings.

 ## Modules